MSc Design Innovation & International Management School of Innovation & Technology

 Tethering Heritage

-In my thesis project, I delved into the complex process of heritage documentation, choosing Rosslyn Chapel as a focal point to challenge and expand the traditional methods that often prioritize tangible elements like architecture over the intangible narratives that embody a site’s true essence.
-The journey began with a thorough analysis of current documentation practices, which revealed a significant gap in capturing the ‘aura’ and cultural depth that traditional digital tools often fail to preserve.
+In my thesis project, I explored the complex process of heritage documentation, choosing Rosslyn Chapel as a focal point to challenge and expand the traditional methods that often prioritize tangible elements, such as architecture, over the intangible narratives that embody a site’s true essence.
+This journey began with a thorough analysis of current documentation practices, which revealed a significant gap in capturing the ‘aura’ and cultural depth that traditional digital tools often fail to preserve.

-To address this, I implemented a multifaceted approach that incorporated both digital advancements and traditional insights.
-The initial phase of my project involved extensive data gathering, where I collected a wide array of personal stories and perspectives from the local community to establish a rich understanding of the communal ties to their heritage.
-This set the foundation for a more engaged and inclusive documentation process.
+To address this, I adopted a multifaceted approach, integrating both digital advancements and traditional insights.
+In the initial phase, I conducted extensive data gathering, collecting a wide array of personal stories and perspectives from the local community to establish a rich understanding of their ties to the heritage.
+This foundation enabled a more engaged and inclusive documentation process.

-In the second phase, I facilitated participatory discussions to deeply analyze the collected data.
-This helped in identifying thematic clusters and envisioning future scenarios where community narratives could play a pivotal role in the documentation and preservation processes.
-This phase was crucial for it allowed the integration of local insights into the broader framework of heritage conservation, ensuring that the documentation was not only comprehensive but also representative of the community’s historical and cultural landscape.
+In the second phase, I facilitated participatory discussions to analyze the collected data more deeply.
+This process helped identify thematic clusters and envision future scenarios where community narratives could play a pivotal role in heritage documentation and preservation.
+This phase was crucial in integrating local insights into the broader framework of heritage conservation, ensuring that the documentation was not only comprehensive but also representative of the community’s historical and cultural landscape.

-Through tools such as actor-network maps and asset maps, I visualized the complex interconnections between various stakeholders and the heritage site, which guided the development of a more democratized approach to heritage documentation.
-These tools were instrumental in highlighting underutilized local resources and the need for more inclusive strategies to sustain community engagement over time.
+Using tools such as actor-network maps and asset maps, I visualized the complex interconnections between various stakeholders and the heritage site.
+These tools were instrumental in guiding the development of a more democratized approach to heritage documentation, highlighting underutilized local resources and the need for more inclusive strategies to sustain community engagement over time.

-The entire process has been a transformative learning experience, highlighting the role of design innovation as a powerful tool for dialogue, engagement, and social impact in the field of heritage conservation.
-Through this project, I’ve seen firsthand how a thoughtful and inclusive approach to heritage documentation can enrich our understanding of historical sites, making them more accessible and relevant to contemporary and future generations
+This entire process has been a transformative learning experience, highlighting design innovation as a powerful tool for dialogue, engagement, and social impact in heritage conservation.
+Through this project, I’ve seen firsthand how a thoughtful and inclusive approach to heritage documentation can enrich our understanding of historical sites, making them more accessible and relevant to both contemporary and future generations.